 *Opening Times: Mon 8am-3pm, Tue-Sat 8am-8pm, Sun 9am-6pm

 *Price range: Breakfast items start at $1.50, lunch $5.50, sandwich & soup combo $7.50

 For a full listing of vegan restaurants in Chicago, check out Happy Cow.

-Have you eaten great vegan food in Chicago?
-We would love to expand this list, so if you have suggestions for vegan restaurants on our next visit, we would definitely test them out!
+Have you eaten at vegan restaurants in Chicago?
+We would love to expand this list, so if you have suggestions for vegan restaurants on our next visit, share them in the comments below!